MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The application includes basic dashboard features such as project tracking, task management, notifications, and user profile management.

     It's important to verify that the application is working, and to explore the existing features and behaviors, before you design and develop a new feature.
-However, you don't need to spend too much time exploring the user interface, just take a minute to understand the basic functionality.
+However, you don't need to spend too much time exploring the user interface, just take a minute to observe the basic functionality.

 1. Logout and then close the browser tab.